sighupio/furyctl/README.md

 The process requires the following steps:

-1. Generate a `furyctl.yaml` by running `furyctl create config` specifying the desired Kubernetes Fury Distribution version with the flag `--version`.
+1. Generate a `furyctl.yaml` by running `furyctl create config` specifying the desired Kubernetes Fury Distribution version using the `--version` flag.
 2. Run `furyctl download dependencies` to download all the dependencies including the modules of the KFD.

-##### 1. Customize the `furyctl.yaml`
+##### 1. Customizing the `furyctl.yaml`

-A `furyctl.yaml` is a YAML formatted file that contains all the information needed to create a Kubernetes Fury cluster.
+A `furyctl.yaml` is a YAML-formatted file that contains all the information that is needed to create a Kubernetes Fury cluster.

 Modules are located in the `distribution` section of the `furyctl.yaml` file and can be configured to better fit your needs.

-##### 2. Download the modules
+##### 2. Downloading the modules

-Run `furyctl download dependencies` (within the same directory where your `furyctl.yaml` is located) to download the modules and all the dependencies needed to create a Kubernetes Fury cluster.
+Run `furyctl download dependencies` (within the same directory where your `furyctl.yaml` is located) to download the modules and all the dependencies that are needed to create a Kubernetes Fury cluster.

-> 🔥 **Advanced Tip**
->
-> Using the command `furyctl dump template` with the flag `--distro-location` pointing to the local location of the repository `fury-distribution`,
-> will run the template engine on the modules and generate the final manifests that will be applied to the cluster.

 #### Cluster creation